longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Clicking :guilabel:`Start New Game` is used to start a new single player game.
 When clicked the following dialog will appear.

-.. _Start New Game dialog:
+.. _Start New Game Dialog:
 .. figure:: ../../_static/images/gui-elements/start-new-game.png
     :scale: 55%
     :align: center
     :alt: Freeciv21 Start New Game dialog
     :figclass: align-center

-    Start New Game dialog
+    Start New Game Dialog

 From upper left to lower right, the following user interface elements are available: